samsherrawal/AzurePostGreSQLHOL/module03/concepts-read-replicas.md

 The feature is meant for scenarios where the lag is acceptable and meant for offloading queries.
 It isn't meant for synchronous replication scenarios where the replica data is expected to be up-to-date.
 There will be a measurable delay between the primary and the replica.
 This can be in minutes or even hours depending on the workload and the latency between the primary and the replica.
 The data on the replica eventually becomes consistent with the data on the primary.
 Use this feature for workloads that can accommodate this delay.

-> [!NOTE]
-> For most workloads read replicas offer near-real-time updates from the primary.
+Please Note For most workloads read replicas offer near-real-time updates from the primary.
 However, with persistent heavy write-intensive primary workloads, the replication lag could continue to grow and may never be able to catch-up with the primary.
 This may also increase storage usage at the primary as the WAL files are not deleted until they are received at the replica.
 If this situation persists, deleting and recreating the read replica after the write-intensive workloads completes is the option to bring the replica back to a good state with respect to lag.
 > Asynchronous read replicas are not suitable for such heavy write workloads.
 When evaluating read replicas for your application, monitor the lag on the replica for a full app work load cycle through its peak and non-peak times to assess the possible lag and the expected RTO/RPO at various points of the workload cycle.

 ## Cross-region replication